alexa/ask-cli/docs/concepts/Alexa-Hosted-Skill-Commands.md

 # CREATE SKILL - NEW COMMAND

-`askx new` creates an [Alexa hosted skill](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html), clones the skill project, and provides a git-ready environment on the local machine.
+`ask new` creates an [Alexa hosted skill](https://developer.amazon.com/en-US/docs/alexa/hosted-skills/build-a-skill-end-to-end-using-an-alexa-hosted-skill.html), clones the skill project, and provides a git-ready environment on the local machine.
 This replaces the `ask create-hosted-skill` command in CLI v1.

-Using `askx new`, the Alexa hosted skill service will create a new AWS account, which owns a Git repository using AWS CodeCommit, and an AWS Lambda function centered back-end.
+Using `ask new`, the Alexa hosted skill service will create a new AWS account, which owns a Git repository using AWS CodeCommit, and an AWS Lambda function centered back-end.
 This allows developers to either code on the portal editor or checkout the code using Git and code on local IDEs.

 **STRUCTURE OF NEW COMMAND:**

-`askx new [-p | --profile <profile>] [--debug] [-h | --help]`
+`ask new [-p | --profile <profile>] [--debug] [-h | --help]`

 **OPTIONS DESCRIPTION:**